Star Wars: The Rise of Skywalker: Development

+In January 2016, Trevorrow revealed he was considering shooting on film and that he had wanted to shoot "on location" in outer space with IMAX cameras.
+Trevorrow and cinematographer John Schwartzman had planned to shoot the project entirely on 65mm film, using a new processing facility Kodak had developed in the UK.
+Trevorrow collaborated closely with Johnson whilst developing his script and even requested a scene featuring Rey and Poe be shot for Episode VIII -The Last Jedi.
+After the success of The Force Awakens, which became the highest-grossing film of 2015, Episode IX was put into production in February 2016, which Disney chief executive officer Bob Iger vaguely reported.

 In late April 2017, Disney announced that the film would be released on May 24, 2019.
 A month later, filming was expected to begin in January 2018.
 In August 2017, it was announced that Jack Thorne would rewrite the script.
 On September 5, 2017, Lucasfilm stated that Trevorrow had left the production following creative differences.
 Trevorrow's place as director was supposedly on ice since June 2017.
 The Hollywood Reporter reported that his working relationship with Kathleen Kennedy had become unmanageable after failing to deliver a satisfactory script, despite writing several drafts, nor were either happy with Thorne's revisions.
 Johnson was rumored as the top choice to replace Trevorrow as director, but stated "it was never in the plan for me to direct Episode IX."
 David Fincher had discussions with the studio but would ultimately decline from directing the film.

-The next day, it was announced that J.J.
+On September 12, it was announced that J.J.
 Abrams, the director of Star Wars: The Force Awakens, would return to direct the film, and that the film's release date would be moved to December 20, 2019.
-The story team met with George Lucas before writing the new script to discuss the nature of the Force.
+The story team met with George Lucas before writing the new script to help find a way to conclude the saga.
 Abrams co-wrote the script with Chris Terrio, though Trevorrow and Connolly retain story credits.
 The story was rewritten to some extent before filming was completed.
 Terrio had written off working on larger-scale films at the time and did not socially know Abrams prior to agreeing to co-write the film with him.

-The film was produced by Abrams' company Bad Robot Productions, Kathleen Kennedy, and Michelle Rejwan.
+The film was produced by Abrams' company Bad Robot, Kathleen Kennedy, and Michelle Rejwan.
 According to Terrio, the film's script had to include certain narrative beats provided by Kennedy and Rejwan, including the redemption of the character Kylo Ren.
 Abrams had also consulted with Johnson on making a film that both stood on its own but built upon previously established ideas and story elements.
-Until its official reveal, only Abrams knew the title of the film.

 Before filming, Episode IX was initially given the working title Black Diamond, which was then changed to TrIXie in 2018, so that the roman numeral "IX" would be included in the working title.
 The film's title, The Rise of Skywalker, was announced at April 2019's Star Wars Celebration in Chicago.
+Until its official reveal, only Abrams knew the title of the film.